 The Elementary Teacher Literacy Standards are part of the Elementary Education Endorsement (K-6) outlined in the Colorado State Board of Education Rules.
 An Elementary Education Endorsement is intended for educators interested in teaching at the elementary level in Colorado.
 In 2016, the endorsement was updated in State Board Rules to ensure alignment to both to the Colorado Academic Standards as well as the Reading to Ensure Academic Success Act (READ Act).
 The Elementary Teacher Literacy Standards outline and describe practices and competencies for all K-6 teachers to teach students to read proficiently.
-The Elementary Teacher Literacy Standards are required for K-6 educators in addition to the Teacher Quality Standards.
+The Elementary Teacher Literacy Standards in addition to the Teacher Quality Standards.